What is Smart Data?

 Measurement standards from quality control and other common laboratory measurement techniques sometimes generate data that are not representative of the actual behavior of the material.

-The determination of the measurable parameters of interest by considerations of industrial science phenomena operating in the processes or applications is therefore a key issue in the technical data strategy.
+Determining the measurable parameters of interest through industrial science considerations of the phenomena operating in processes or applications therefore constitutes a key issue in the technical data strategy.

 Downstream data mining